 The Cougars have amassed 183 wins in six seasons with Jones on staff and earned 40-plus win seasons in 2015 and 2017.
 SIUE appeared in the NCAA Tournament in 2014 after winning the OVC Tournament and earning the automatic bid.
 The Cougars fell in the 2015 Championship game after winning the regular season OVC crown.
 From 2014-2017, SIUE made four consecutive appearances in the OVC Tournament Title game.

-In her time on the Cougar sidelines, Jones has seen a number of SIUE historic firsts.
+In her time in the Cougar dugout, Jones has been witness to a number of accomplishments.

 SIUE pitcher Haley Chambers-Book became the first Cougar player to be drafted to play professionally.
 The left-handed pitcher also set the school record for career strikeouts.

 During the 2017 season, the Cougars were a top 50 program nationally with a balanced approach of offense, defense and pitching.
 SIUE tossed two no-hitters, including the fifth career no-hitter for Chambers-Book and a shared no-hitter by Emily Ingles and Ashley Koziol.
 As a pitching staff, the Cougars finished with a 1.95 earned run average (20th nationally).

 The SIUE defense ranked 14th nationally in fielding percentage (.976).
 SIUE's offense produced a .278 batting average that included 1.54 doubles per game (13th nationally).

 In 2015, the Cougars finished the season with a Division I best 43 wins for the program.
 SIUE won its first OVC regular season title with an impressive 20-6 record in league play.